TheOdinProject/curriculum/foundations/html_css/the-box-model/the-box-model.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

 ### Knowledge Check
+* From inside to outside, what is the order of box-model properties?
 * What does the `box-sizing` CSS property do?
 * Would you use `margin` or `padding` to create more space between 2 elements?
 * Would you use `margin` or `padding` to create more space between the contents of an element and its border?
+* Would you use `margin` or `padding` to increase the size of a button without changing the text size?
+* Would you use `margin` or `padding` to adjust how close to the edge of the window an element is?